ErikBjare/ErikBjare.github.io/_wiki/_personal-recommendation-engine-manifesto.md

 ## Feature ideas

- - Offer a the platform black box models as systems to use some of the time.
+ - Offer the black box models of existing platforms as systems to use some of the time.
 Analyze the results.
  - Offer a view that presents a community-collected "public" database of votes.
     - Could be created from the public data of reddit, HN and Twitter as examples.
 Even combine/weight them.
 The most wanted will prevail.
  - Degrees-of-separation to interactor (interactor that votes/likes/comments) for weighting recommendations based on the connectome of the social graph.
     - This could be immensely powerful protection against true shills, since they'd need to infiltrate the social graph.
- - We could implement combined views by filtering/sampling of sources and combinating them.
+ - We could implement combined views by filtering/sampling of sources and mixing them.
    - This seems like a good way to think about it, for me at least.